abstratt/textuml/readme.md

     syntax highlighting, outline view, textual comparison**
 -   **live graphical visualization** of your model as class diagrams

+The TextUML Toolkit can be used both as a set of plug-ins for the Eclipse IDE, and as a part of a multi-tenant server-side application - as seen in [Cloudfier](http://github.com/abstratt/cloudfier/).

 Using the Toolkit
 ------------------------